maduhaime/collectype/README.md

 - `count`: Returns the number of items in the current filtered/sorted instance (not chainable).

 ## Advanced methods provided by FullFunctions

+`FullFunctions` inherits all the core capabilities of `BaseFunctions`, and adds 38 prebuilt, type-safe filters for booleans, numbers, strings, and dates.
+All filters are fully typed and support TypeScript inference, so you get autocompletion and compile-time safety for every field and method.

 Each method takes the field name as its first argument.
 Type safety is enforced automatically: for example, only fields of type `number` in your item can be used with `numberEquals` or `numberStrictInRange`, and only boolean, string, or date fields can be used with their respective filters.
 This ensures you get autocompletion and type checking for all filter methods, making your code safer and more productive.